kfiross/flutter_mongodb_realm/README.md

 ```

 #### Find
-filtering can be used with QuerySelector class for more robust code
+filtering can be used with QueryOperator class for more robust code
 ```dart

 // fetch all document in the collection